BlockchainCommons/crypto-commons/README.md

 _Crypto Commons is the Gordian reference code & CLI utilities.
 It collects together all of Blockchain Commons' wallet libraries and the utilities built from them._

-## Additional Information

-The Crypto Commons includes reference libraries (mostly in C), which can be used to build wallets; and demos & tools, which exercise and exemplify those wallet libraries.
+It includes reference libraries (mostly in C), which can be used to build wallets; and demos & tools, which exercise and exemplify those wallet libraries.

-### Gordian Tools & Demos
+## Gordian Tools & Demos

 _Blockchain Commons has released a number of kits and CLI tools that exercise the Gordian reference libraries._